Judges Select Six for 2021 Eisner Hall of Fame

-Eisner Awards Now Accepting Submissions for 2017
+Eisner Awards Now Accepting Submissions for 2021

-Comic-Con International Sets March 24 Deadline
+Comic-Con International Sets March 15 Deadline

-The tentative categories include best short story, best single issue/one-shot, best continuing series (at least two issues must have been published in 2016), best limited series (at least half of the series must have been published in 2016), best new series, best limited series, best publications for kids and teens, best anthology, best humor publication, best U.S. edition of international material, best graphic album–new, best graphic album–reprint, best reality-based work, best adaptation from another medium, best digital or webcomic, best archival collection, best writer, best writer/artist, best penciler/inker (individual or team), best painter (interior art), best lettering, best coloring, best cover artist, best comics journalism periodical or website, best comics-related book, best scholarly/academic work, and best publication design.
+The tentative categories include best short story, best single issue/one-shot, best continuing series (at least two issues must have been published in 2020), best limited series (at least half of the series must have been published in 2020), best new series, best limited series, best publications for kids and teens, best anthology, best humor publication, best U.S. edition of international material, best graphic album–new, best graphic album–reprint, best reality-based work, best adaptation from another medium, best digital comic, best webcomic, best archival collection, best writer, best writer/artist, best penciller/inker (individual or team), best painter (interior art), best lettering, best coloring, best cover artist, best comics journalism periodical or website, best comics-related book, best scholarly/academic work, and best publication design.
 The judges may add, delete, or combine categories at their discretion.
-The cover letter should include both a mailing address and an e-mail address for the person or company submitting the material.

 Publishers may submit a maximum of five nominees for any one category, and the same item or person can be submitted in more than one category.
 Each imprint, line, or subsidiary of a publisher may submit its own set of entries.
 Creators can submit materials for consideration if their publisher is either no longer in business or is unlikely to participate in the nomination process.
 Only one copy of each book need be submitted, even it if is being nominated in multiple categories.
+In addition, pdfs of the works are welcome.
+The cover letter should list the items being submitted and in what category, and it should include both a mailing address and an e-mail address for the person or company submitting the material.
 There are no entry fees.

-All physical submissions should be sent to:
+All physical submissions should be sent to

-Eisner Awards Administrator
+Jackie Estrada, Eisner Awards Administrator